 Who can register

-The registration is open to Year 5 students intending to sit for the 2026 Selective High School Placement Test.
+Registration is open to Year 6 students scheduled to sit the NSW Selective School Placement Test on 1-2 May 2026.

 Test Date